 Cultural and Historical Attractions

-For museum lovers, Bakersfield has a diverse selection:
+For museum lovers, Bakersfield offers:

 - West Kern Oil Museum: A tribute to the region’s oil production heritage.